Solar Geyser Installation Guide

-Even if you do not go for the DIY option, installing one of the more expensive solar water heating systems will pay you in the medium to long term – in other words its cost will be paid off in the savings you will realise in your electricity bill.
+Even if you do not go for the DIY solar geyser installation option, installing one of the more expensive solar water heating systems it will still pay you in the medium to long term.

 So whether you go for a homemade solar geyser or a professionally installed one, you will be saving energy as well as money.

-Another benefit to installing a solar geyser is that Eskom will refund you a percentage of the cost of the installation of an approved solar water heating systems.
+Another benefit with installing solar geysers is that Eskom will refund you a percentage of the cost of the solar geyser installation.

-So this additional saving is another signifigant incentive to get your solar water geyser installed – a saving in electricity consumption as well as an Eskom rebate, you can’t lose.
+So this additional saving is another significant incentive to get your solar geyser installed – a saving in electricity consumption as well as an Eskom rebate, you can’t lose.